Selection

 However, we recommend that you complete the image set before any further

 processing is done.
-Otherwise
+Otherwise confusion

-reason to do so.
-Normally you would
+so.
+Normally you would want the most

-corrupted or mistakenly included in the image set.
+mistakenly included in the image set.

 Edit